ammar1y/personal-website/_posts/English/2020/2020-04-29-youtube-trending-videos-analysis-2.md

 We can see that there is a field named "trending_date".
 This field specifies the date on which this video was trending.
 As we said earlier, the same video might appear on the trending-videos list for more than one day.
 This means that we might find another record in the data for the same video ID but with different "trending_date" and maybe different number of views, comments, likes, etc. (because those numbers are likely to increase from one day to another).

+<p class="text-box-1">If you want to <strong>download the data</strong> used in this analysis which describes 2019's trending videos in the United States, you can buy it securely on Gumroad <u><strong><a href="https://gum.co/qEzKK" target="_blank">on this link</a></strong></u> or by using the button below.
+Along with United States, you'll also get trending-videos data for United Kingdom, Canada, Denmark, Malaysia, Saudi Arabia, and other countries as well.</p>

 <p id="analysis-res"></p>

 ## Analysis Results